KULeuven-MICAS/zigzag/lab6/README.md

     >
     > </details>

-- Change the IMC cell to the other type.
+- Change the IMC cell to the other type (6T or 8T).
 How to do it?
 How does the throughput change after that?
 Why?
     > <details>
     > <summary>Answer</summary>
     >